RaminKahidi/DAFT_CPSC_571/README.md

 ### Training

 The model was trained and evaluated using the DAFTTrain.py script.
+The model architecture is defined in the DAFT directory, with some hyperparameters defined in the DAFTTrain.py script.
+The DAFT model is used thanks to its ability to combine image and tabular data into the same convolutional neural network framework.

 The script takes two command line arguments: the MRI data directory and the tabular data directory.